Women’s Running Leggings with Pockets: Phone Pocket, Fit & OEM Checks

 How many pockets are ideal for women’s running leggings with pockets?

 For most brands, dual side pockets are the safest mainstream setup.
-Side pockets plus one small back zip pocket can work well too.
+Side pockets plus one small back zip pocket can also work well.
 More than that often increases bulk and development risk faster than it increases value.

 Start with clarity, not with feature stacking